Religion in Malaysia: Buddhism and Chinese religions

-A Chinese population known as the Hui people practised Islam yet retained Chinese culture and have unique traditions.
+A Chinese sub-group known as the Hui people practice Islam yet retain Chinese culture and have unique traditions.
+They have Chinese and Central Asian ancestries.
 Communities existed in Singapore, Pangkor Island, and Sitiawan before the Second World War.
 The last established community, in Penang, was dispersed when they were evicted from their homes due to development projects.
+They now mainly live in Gombak, Selangor.

 In 2013, a video of a group of Buddhist practitioners from Singapore conducting religious ceremonies in a surau had become viral on Facebook.
 Malaysian police have arrested a resort owner after he allowed 13 Buddhists to use a Muslim prayer room (surau) for their meditation at Kota Tinggi, Johor.
 The incident has been frowned upon Muslims in Malaysia.
 It has also become a hot topic in the social media.
 Following up at 28 August 2013, the controversial prayer room was demolished by the resort management within 21 days from the date of receipt of the notice after much protests by the residents of Kota Tinggi.
 At the time, Syed Ahmad Salim, the resort owner explained that he had allowed the group of Buddhists to use the surau for a meditation session as he was unaware that it was an offence.